drfrostongithub/save-the-icecaps/README.md

   - Mock-Up UI at least for reference not for the perfect-by-pixel design
   - Fake-End point API that provide dummy data (if needed)
   - Clear Technical requirement that explain point-by-point what needed to have and not have
-  - Lacking in requirement tend to make multiple asumptions about the feature, which can affect on UX or Another Technical Error
+  - Lacking in clear requirement tend to make multiple asumptions about the feature, which can affect on UX or Another Technical Error

 ### What I'm Doing

 - As a Junior Front End Dev, I tried to catch the idea behind GDPR, since the concept was foreign or too little outside EU, and take into account on what's the business logic or the concept,(or at least some of it)
-- I collect some of reference to improve UI (adding some photo for better UI and convert to svg for better performance also give the credits to the original artist in Ethical Ways), research from the subscribe web form (from big website)
+- I collect some of reference to improve UI (adding some photo for better UI and convert to svg for better performance also give the credits to the original artist in Ethical ways), research from the subscribe web form (from big website)
 - I'm using Bootstrap and Bootstrap Vue as UI Framework to make things easier, some native HTML/CSS will also built if needed
 - Using Bootstrap validation because we don't need more library to do more (Less Library used, better, avoid complexity)
 - I'm still using Javascript and try to be simple with the library used because I'm aware it will be read by others.
 (I never work with typescript before, and IMO Javascript are more generaly known than Typescript)